 WHO verifies the elimination of LF as a public health problem in Yemen.
 The Mectizan Expert Committee meets in Togo and presents the Ministry of Health with the Lymphatic Filariasis Elimination Award.

 WHO verifies the elimination of LF as a public health problem in Malawi.

 Over 30 years later, the results of this program speak for themselves

-Through the efforts of a variety of partners, more than 3.4 billion treatments have been donated to more than 146,000 communities in 29 countries in Africa, six countries in Latin America, and in Yemen.
+Through the efforts of a variety of partners, more than 4 billion treatments have been donated to 49 countries in Africa, Latin America, Eastern Mediterranean, Asia, and South Pacific.
 River blindness transmission has been interrupted – meaning no new cases have been identified – in four of the six affected countries in Latin America and regions in five African countries.
 The program reaches more than 300 million people annually.

 Today, the MDP is the longest-running, disease-specific drug donation program of its kind.
 See more information.

 “We are humbled by the great work of the alliance of partners to protect future generations from a disease that carries devastating implications for people, families, health care systems and local economies.”

 Video documentary – “for as long as it’s needed”